PaulskPt/CircuitPython_Space_Miner_Game/README.md

 h) In file space_miner_helpers.py, class SpaceMinerGame, I added 'import supervisor' and I added a function x_btn_event().
    This function calls 'supervisor.reload()' which causes a software reset.
 The function x_btn_event() is called from within code.py.

+i) Added a round time progress bar in the left-top of the display.
+This progress bar indicates the time that one has left to play in the current round.

 ```